n0rmalized/rngbetween1-6incplisplus/README.md

-THERE'S A MISTAKE IN AN NAME, ITS CPLUSPLUS AND NOTCPLISPLUS. also extract it all before running
+Extract all before running it.
+ALSO ALSO MY FIRST PROJECT:)